opf/openproject/docs/user-guide/agile-boards/README.md

 You can create as many Agile boards in a project as you need and configure them to your needs.
 First, you need to create a new Board.
 To do that, click on the green **+Board** button.

+> [!NOTE]
-> **Note**: to use this functionality, you need to [activate the Boards module](../projects/project-settings/modules) within your project.
+> To use this functionality, you need to [activate the Boards module](../projects/project-settings/modules) within your project.
 We also recommend to verify [Roles and Permissions](../../system-admin-guide/users-permissions/roles-permissions/) within your instance administration.

 ![create a new board in the boards module](create-a-new-board-in-the-boards-module.png)